wolfgangvc/Zenderator/Readme.md

 Zenderator tests are written in [PHPUnit](https://phpunit.de/manual/current/en/index.html).
 PHPUnit is a dependency of Zenderator.

-All Zenderator tests should be extending from `Zenderator\Test\BaseTestCase`, or `Segura\AppCore\Test\RoutesTestCase` if the test needs to access an endpoint via the API for integration testing.
+All Zenderator tests should be extending from `Zenderator\Test\BaseTestCase`, or `Gone\AppCore\Test\RoutesTestCase` if the test needs to access an endpoint via the API for integration testing.

 Tests should endeavour to not leave garbage data in the database, or in any other storage (on disk, in redis for example) by cleaning up after themselves inside the `tearDown()` function.
 Zenderator tests achieve this by default, by running all SQL queries inside a transaction that is rolled back inside the test destructor.